nestlike/adminjs-fastify/README.md

 The above configuration does not provide a session store instance to [@fastify/session](https://github.com/fastify/session).
 Make sure you provide one when using you application in a production environment.

+If you don't provide the `auth` property in your options object authentication will be disabled.
+However for production environments this might not be the best idea.

 ## Adding Resources

 After the module is configured you can add resources to AdminJS in your entity modules.